ImAnilChaudhari/yii2-rdash/README.md

 A responsive dashboard for Yii2.
 ================================
-This is a responsive admin dashboard built with twitter bootstrao 3.* .
+This is a responsive admin dashboard built with twitter bootstrap 3.* .

 Installation
 ------------